anders-kolstad/sdmShiny/README.md

 is the best for the Carex.

-Let's compare the ensemble with the best single model.
+Let's compare the ensemble with the best candidate model.

 ``` r
 for(i in 1:length(mySpecies3)){